 - Team up on some job search tasks in order to eliminate duplicate efforts.

-The first item on the list, and the most compelling, is supported by research conducted by Nathan Azrin, a behavioral psychologist.
+The first item on the list comes from research conducted by Nathan Azrin, a behavioral psychologist.
 Azrin conducted research during the 1970s that showed that job club members find work faster than solo job seekers.

 Items two through nine on the list come from research published by Chris Kondo, a marketing professor at Cal State Fullerton, in 2009.
 Chris interviewed job club members and solo job seekers to identify the differences in their respective job search experiences.